 Some colleges have a dedicated transfer advisor, who you’ll find contact info for on the particular school’s website.
 But if that’s not the case – and its actually not at most schools – you may need to do a bit of detective work to find the answers you need about transferring credits.

 Many schools have their admissions office handle transfer students.
 There may be a “transfer specialist” or “transfer counselor” within the office, which is a good thing if you want very specific transfer info.
-But you may simply find yourself dealing with a general admissions counselor.
+But you may simply find yourself dealing with a general admissions counselorr.
 In many cases, a particular counselor will be assigned to you once you’ve officially begun your application for college transfer.
+Getting a course equivalency guide to figure out how many credits you’ll get for each individual class you’ve already taken isn’t always a cut and dried thing.
+Although many schools have created systems to make this easier for incoming transfer students (see below), you may have to spend a good deal of time talking to an admissions counselor or to professors in a particular department to figure out how much credit you’ll get.

 Other Doors To Credit Transfer